|« PreviousNext »|

 Bucket names can contain any combination of uppercase letters, lowercase letters, numbers, periods (.), dashes (-) and underscores (_)

 These naming rules for US Standard region can result in a bucket name that is not

 DNS-compliant.
 For example,

-uppercase letters in its name.
-If you try to access this bucket using a virtual
+uppercase letters.
+If you try to access this bucket by using a virtual

 the URL resolves to the bucket

 myawsbucket and not the bucket